 Because the performance review tool can be integrated with many modules, performance review tasks can be configured to include multiple steps of a review process that occur in a defined sequence.
 For example, a review may first be sent to the user for a self review, then to the user's peers or direct reports, then to the user's manager, and the feedback may be cumulative as if all of the reviewer's responses were written on the same form.

 Overall performance review scores and performance review section scores can display and round up to two decimal places.
 The performance review score precision is controlled by a backend setting and can be set to round to one or two decimal places.
 The default score precision is one decimal place.
-To change the performance review score precision from one decimal place to two decimal places, contact Global Product Support.
+To change the performance review score precision from one decimal place to two decimal places, contact Global Customer Support.

 - The score precision affects overall performance review scores, performance review section scores, and rating scale points across the entire portal.